svbailey/fingerprintjs/README.md

 It's worth noting that a mobile share of browsers is much more uniform, so fingerprinting should be used only as a supplementary identifying mechanism there.

+### Installation

+If you're on Rails, add this to your Gemfile
+`
+gem 'fingerprintjs-rails'
+`
+and

+`bundle install`

+After that you can add the file to sprockets:

+`
+//= require fingerprint
+`

+Otherwise, just copy the file to your js directory.

 ### Usage

 ```javascript